0. Introduction

 5.2 PLANNING

 Operational planning is carried out by Individual departments of XXX so that customer requirements are met.
-The Planning covers:
+The Planning cover:

-Schedule for delivery is prepared at the quotation stage including service requirements if any.
-The schedule for delivery and services are monitored for identifies and plans the processes and documents needed for product realization.
+Delivery schedule is prepared at the quotation stage including service requirements if any.
+The schedule for delivery and services are monitored to identify and plan the processes and documents needed for product realization.
 Planning of product realization is consistent with the requirements of the other processes of the Quality Management System (Refer 4.1.4).
 In planning, XXX addresses the following:

-5. Design and development requirements (Refer Design & Development);
+- Design and development requirements (Refer to Design & Development);

 The output of planning is documented and updated as changes occur.
 The plans are maintained in a structure suitable for XXX method of operations.